StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Module/Notifications.md

 ### Remote Notifications

-To register for remote notifications, you can use the ``Application`` property and the corresponding ``Spezi/registerRemoteNotifications`` action.
+To register for remote notifications, you can use the ``Module/Application`` property and the corresponding ``Spezi/registerRemoteNotifications`` action.
 Below is a short code example on how to use this action.

 - Note: You can also use the `@Application` property wrapper in your SwiftUI `View` directly.